Our top choices among the best soccer cleats for defenders this year are:

 Among the Predator Freak models, the mid version has a better locked-in sensation on the instep, heel, and around the ankle.

-Adidas Predator Freak.1 now has more rubber elements on the upper than ever.
+Adidas Predator Freak.1 now has more evenly distributed rubber elements on the upper than ever.
 These rubber spikes make the ball stick to your foot, so you can command where to put it next.
 The rubber spikes also cause the ball to swerve and becomes hard for an opponent to predict and intercept.

 This soccer cleat offers a responsive ride through a split soleplate called CONTROLFRAME.
 The outsole has blade studs under the heel and studs under the forefoot that looks more like a conical shape, which can add more stability to your stride.